deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 For other tasks, there is no specific format required for the labels and predictions and their format is not validated.
 There are two ways in which Deepchecks can provide value for these sort of tasks:

-The quick option - Run checks that require only the images themself.
+The quick option: Run checks that require only the images themselves.
 Few examples for such checks include:
 :doc:`Image Property Outliers </checks_gallery/vision/data_integrity/plot_image_property_outliers.html>`,
 :doc:`Image Dataset Drift </checks_gallery/vision/train_test_validation/plot_image_dataset_drift.html>` and
 :doc:`Image Property Drift </checks_gallery/vision/train_test_validation/plot_image_property_drift.html>`.

-The advanced option - Generate custom metrics and properties for the predictions and labels provided and run additional checks.
+The advanced option: Add custom metrics and properties for the predictions and labels provided and run additional checks.
 For more information on how to do so, see the :doc:`custom task tutorial </user-guide/vision/tutorials/custom_task_tutorial>`.